HIV Trainings for NYS Service Providers & Peer Workers

 The goal of this two-hour webinar is to inform providers working with older women living with HIV about their specific mental and emotional health needs, and how this relates to overall health.

-Audience: Non-physician health and human services providers, including case managers, social workers, patient navigators, and peer workers.
+Target Audience: case managers, social workers, non-medical providers, patient navigators, peers.

 Prerequisite: None